Supplies to have when you bring your Puppy home…

 Supplies for Your Bulldog Puppy:

-- Orijen Dry Dog Food (original formula).
+- ACANA Heritage Dry Dog Food (Heritage Formulas).
+We do a rotational feed of all three protein formulas, Free Run Poultry, Freshwater Fish and Heritage Meats.
 This is the food your bulldog puppy is currently eating and I strongly encourage new puppy owners to continue with it.
 Nutrition is extremely important for the proper development of your bulldog puppy.
 However, it is crucial that you keep a close eye on your bulldog puppy’s weight and that you never allow him to become over weight, especially while going through puppyhood and the growth period as this can cause skeletal deformities.
 A bulldog puppy that gets too many calories grows too quickly.
 It will grow its bones faster than its muscles and tendons can match, and fast growth/heavy calorie load is STRONGLY associated with skeletal/joint disorders later in life………This includes hip dysplasia.
 Bulldog puppies kept lean and slow-growing become adults with an EIGHTY PERCENT reduction in hip dysplasia when compared to adults who as puppies ate as much as they wanted.
-Orijen has a wonderful reputation and uses very high quality, nutrient dense ingredients.
-Orijen is also a grain free formula (grains are the leading cause of allergies in dogs).
-You can visit the manufacture’s website here for a list of local stores in your area that carry it: Where To Find Orijen Locally Or you can purchase it online here: Orijen Original Dog Food
+ACANA has a wonderful reputation and uses very high quality, nutrient dense ingredients.
+ACANA is also a grain free formula (grains are the leading cause of allergies in dogs).
+You can visit the manufacture’s website here for a list of local stores in your area that carry it:

 - Clickers for Training.
 Never use harsh training or punishment with your bulldog.
 Always use positive training techniques.
 Our favorite method is clicker training.
 It is very easy and a fun way to train and teach your bulldog all sorts of neat tricks.
 Here are a couple of books and clickers that I recommend when getting started: